How to Install a Drip Irrigation System in Your Yard

 If this is your first venture into micro irrigation, start small and experiment to get a feel for how the system works.
 Choose one or two flowerbeds or a garden and install a simple one-zone garden drip system.

-Use 1/2-gph drippers in clay soil,1-gph drippers in loam and 2-gph drippers in sandy soil.
+- Use 1/2-gph (gallons per hour) drippers in clay soil, one-gph drippers in loam, and two-gph drippers in sandy soil.

-Add the gallons per hour (gph) rate of all drippers, bubblers, sprayers and sprinklers you plan to use.
+- Add the gph rate of all drippers, bubblers, sprayers and sprinklers you plan to use.
 If you’re using 1/2-in. tubing for the main line, limit the total to between 150 and 220 gallons per hour (check with the manufacturer).

 As you add to the system, it’s best to divide your yard into groups of plants that have similar watering requirements.
 With this strategy, you add a separate system (zone), starting at the water source, for each group of plants or area of the yard.
 For help with planning a large, more complicated system (and for the best prices), work with a retailer that specializes in micro irrigation.